xenaritu/Personalisation/README.md

 ## Approach
 We follow a step by step approach to build this recommendation system:
 1. Data cleaning and exploration
-2. Using GraphLab Package to build the following models
+2. Using GraphLab Package to build the following Collaborative Filtering models:
-    1. Memory Based Recommendation - Neighbourhood based/ Collaborative Filtering
+    1. Memory Based Recommendation - Neighbourhood based
     2. Model Based Recommendation - Matrix Factorization
 3. Building a Hybrid recommendation system
 4. Tuning hyperparameters for each model